- AAFP Chides CMS for Missed Opportunities in 2016 Fee Schedule from AAFP News

 Medicare Information from the AAFP

-Please note: The following was developed from documents provided by the AMA and contains excerpts from the AMA-published Medicare RBRVS: The Physician's Guide 2012.
+Please note: The following was developed from documents provided by the American Medical Association (AMA) and contains excerpts from the AMA-published Medicare RBRVS: The Physicians’ Guide 2016.

-Physicians wishing to change their Medicare participation or non-participation status for 2014 are required to do so by January 31, 2014.
-Participation decisions are effective January 1, 2014, even if made between then and January 31, 2014, and are binding for the entire year.
+Physicians wishing to change their Medicare participation or non-participation status for a given year are usually required to do so by December 31 of the prior year (e.g., December 31, 2015 for 2016).
+Participation decisions are effective January 1 of the year in question and are binding for the entire year.